 So here's why you have to worry about Mom Dami.

-He seems to be the only person who's doing the smart things to win an election.
+He seems to be the only person who's doing the smarter things to win an election.

-And he's doing it, it's so easy that he can do it within the context of being a comm slash socialist.
+It's so easy that he can do it within the context of being a commie/slash socialist.

-the hardest thing you could do but but as long as he does this one thing right which is he clearly explains what he's trying to fix Affordability.
+But as long as he does this one thing right, which is he clearly explains what he's trying to fix, affordability.

 And that's what it would take to win.

-So I've been thinking that whoever did that is going to be the next the next candidate for the Democrats for president.
+So I've been thinking that whoever did that is going to be the next, at least the next candidate for the Democrats for president.

-It won't be Mom Dami, but he's sort of he's sort of telling you how to do it.
+It won't be Mom Dami, but he's sort of telling you how to do it.

-But you also have to say exactly how you're gonna pay for it, no matter how much they hate it.
+It has to meet what the people want, but you also have to say exactly how you're going to pay for it, no matter how much they hate it.

-It's not a plan unless you say how you're gonna pay for it.
+It's not a plan unless you say how you're going to pay for it.

-You know, I've been making fun of what I call half opinions, where somebody will say, Yes, we need to feed the poor.
+You know, I've been making fun of what I call half pinions, where somebody will say, yes, we need to feed the poor.

 Okay.